Artorize/artorize-processor-core/sac_v_1_cdn_mask_transfer_protocol.md

 # SAC v1 — Simple Array Container for CDN Delivery

-*A compact binary protocol for shipping two signed 16‑bit arrays from a Python backend to a webpage via your CDN.*
+*A compact binary protocol for shipping signed 16‑bit arrays from a Python backend to a webpage via your CDN.*

 ---